“The study guide is not only a key learning tool for this unit, but I also feel as if the study guide has literally become a part of my life.”

 And quite a few people communicated their understanding that the use of subsidiary ledgers along with a control account in the general ledger can help with internal controls in a business:

 “Another key concept that stood out to me was that ‘the accounting process can be set up to help limit the opportunities for fraud (or breach of trust) by a firm’s employee’s’.
 Initially, I was confused as to how a company’s accounting process can help stop dishonest behaviour.

 However, I now understand that the way a firm handles and manages their accounts can significantly reduce the occurrence of fraud.
-For example, by having one individual responsible for the accounts receivable control account in the general ledger and a different person responsible for the subsidiary ledgers, so as to reduce the likelihood of an employee purposely entering in records incorrectly.
+For example, by having one individual responsible for the accounts receivable control account in the general ledger and a different person responsible for the subsidiary ledgers, this can reduce the likelihood of an employee purposely entering in records incorrectly.
 Therefore, I now also understand that one of the purposes of subsidiary ledger accounts is to aid the company’s internal controls, which I was not previously aware of.
 Furthermore, at my workplace, I can see this idea of the separation of duties as a different combination of two managers does the banking every week, resulting in a different person recording the banking each week and a different person taking the money to be deposited into the bank.
 This I presume is to limit the chance of money being stolen, especially since it is not just the one person doing it by themselves every week.”